Trump, angry at Kelly, muses about possible replacements

 Among the names being circulated by Trump for chief of staff is current Office of Management and Budget Director Mick Mulvaney, who also heads the Consumer Financial Protection Bureau.

+Kelly is said by a source to feel "irritated" and annoyed he's at the center of coverage.
+He feels frustrated that even though he's answered questions about Porter, he still has to keep dealing with the fallout, according to the source.

-One of the sources pointed out that the Porter incident could give the president a specific reason to cite if he chooses to remove Kelly, but all four sources caution that it is more likely Kelly stays on the job.
+One of the sources pointed out that the Porter incident could give Trump a specific reason to cite if he chooses to remove Kelly, but all four sources caution that it is more likely Kelly stays on the job.

+"Clearly, the president is frustrated with the status quo," a source close to the White House said when asked about the fallout from the Porter scandal.
+Even before that happened, Trump chafed at being isolated under Kelly's strict management structure and attempt to control the flow of information to the president.

+"You can get away with (that) for a couple of months," but at some point Trump will "rebel," the source added.

 People close to the president have said they witnessed him frequently venting about his advisers, yet doesn’t always pull the trigger on getting rid of them.
-And the president is leery of another staff shakeup at time.
-One source also note that Kelly is viewed as the guy "doing all the work."
+And the president is leery of another staff shake-up at this time.
+One source also noted that Kelly is viewed as the guy "doing all the work."

 One White House staffer said that despite the president's frustration, "I don’t think he wants to fire anybody because there's too much drama."